Uncap care: social media kit

 Matt holds a bachelor’s degree in Physical Education (BPE UWA) and post-graduate qualifications in education (DipEd WA) and company directorship (GAICD).
 Throughout his career, Matt has maintained a strong focus on the planning and delivery of primary and tertiary health care with a strong interest in delivery of services into rural and remote WA.

 The Hon.
-Bronnie Taylor is a board director, executive advisor and former NSW Government Cabinet, combining clinical healthcare expertise, regional insight, and national leadership experience.
+Bronnie Taylor is a board director, executive advisor and former NSW Government Cabinet Minister, combining clinical healthcare expertise, regional insight, and national leadership experience.
 In government, she helped shape responses to natural disasters and COVID-19, and led reforms, including a $16.5 billion women’s economic package and the expansion of women’s health services.
 Today, she serves on national boards and provides advice on women’s health, regional development, and ethical leadership, focused on helping organisations create lasting community impact.

 A/Prof John Smithson is a senior academic leader, prescribing pharmacist, and registered nurse with more than 30 years of clinical experience and over two decades of leadership in health education and workforce development.
 He is currently Head of Pharmacy at James Cook University, where he leads a nationally recognised, multi-campus pharmacy program serving regional, rural, and remote communities.